 Krewella pulls up an Ableton Live session called “Burrito Beat” — “As you guys know, the work-in-progress titles are always a little funny,” Yasmine laughs — and listen back to the track, a futuristic pop drum ‘n’ bass banger.

-After transposing the Kit to match the key of the song, Yasmine puts down multiple synthesizer layers for Jahan to write vocals over in a matter of seconds.
-Arcade’s flexibility as a cloud sampler pairs with our custom-made Kits to make it a unique songwriting tool that can be used in any writing session.
+After transposing the Sampler to match the key of the song, Yasmine puts down multiple synthesizer layers for Jahan to write vocals over in a matter of seconds.
+Arcade’s flexibility as a cloud sampler pairs with our custom-made Samplers to make it a unique songwriting tool that can be used in any writing session.

 Yasmine’s favorite aspect of Arcade: The way you don’t have to tinker with multiple plugins and sample folders to get incredible results.
 “It’s all in one place.
 This has everything you’re looking for — the macros, the samples… And it’s a pretty-ass plugin.”